-Betsy P. Shimberg is the Program Director for K-12 Education, managing programs that place Brown students into service opportunities in public schools.
+Betsy P. Shimberg is the Director of Community Partnerships, managing programs that place Brown students into service opportunities.
 Previously, she worked with a team to develop the TRI-Lab, a new initiative at Brown that leverages students, faculty, and community practitioners to develop potential solutions to complex social issues.

 Betsy has worked with social service and education non-profit organizations for most of her career.
 Prior to joining the Swearer Center, she was a policy researcher with RI KIDS COUNT and an independent consultant.
 She served as the Director of Policy and Planning for Mercer Street Friends, a comprehensive social services non-profit organization in Trenton, NJ.
 In addition, she worked with several organizations in New York City in the fields of advocacy, research, development and public relations.